sugarwaffles/check_duplicates_visualizer/README.md

 # check_duplicates_visualizer
-A code execution visualizer for the specific function of checking duplicates in a given array, mainly for learning purposes / testing of Streamlit.
+- A simple interactive visualizer I built using **Streamlit** to understand how the `hasDuplicate()` function works step by step.
+- It helps me familiarize basic data structures (like sets) and control flow by simulating how the function executes on a given array.
+- Mainly trying to learn the **Streamlit** framework